DS-100/debugging-guide/visualizations/visualizations.md

 If you simply add `plt.legend()` after your plotting line of code, you should see a legend.
 When using seaborn, sometimes it will automatically populate the legend.
 However, if you’re plotting multiple lines or sets of points on a single plot, the labels in the legend may not correctly line up with what’s shown.

-Make sure to pass in the `label=` argument into the plotting function with the label you want associated with that individual plot.
+Make sure to pass in the `label` argument into the plotting function with the label you want associated with that individual plot.
 For example,

 ```
 sns.histplot(means_arr, label = 'simulated values') # informative label name